Jan 20, 2022

 As well as, the American Mental Health Counselors Association "Clinical Mental Health Counselor Declaration" which states, “I will advocate for the betterment of others, for equality, inclusion, and the intrinsic dignity and the inherent rights of every person, and for the advancement of health and well-being.”
 AMHC Hippocratic Pledge

 Research demonstrates ethical efficacy, when these standards and approaches are intentionally implemented.
-For example, studies have shown significant symptom improvement in psychotherapy for people of color with PTSD when culturally informed practices are implemented (Wiedemann et al., 2020).
+For example, studies have shown significant symptom improvement in psychotherapy for people of color with PTSD when culturally informed practices are implemented (Smith et al., 2022).

 The Path Forward